dankilman/clue/docs/getting_started.rst

 you wish to run some ``clue`` command).

-It's worth mentioning that some of the configurable aspects in your managed environment, are additive. i.e. if you remove a repository, it will not be removed from the file system, it will simply no longer be managed by ``clue``.
+It's worth mentioning that some of the configurable aspects in your managed environment are additive. i.e. if you remove a repository, it will not be removed from the file system, it will simply no longer be managed by ``clue``.
 These inputs are: ``repos``, ``git_config``, and ``requirements``.
 Also note, that removing python package definitions will not uninstall a